The Unbounded Denominators Conjecture: The arithmetic holonomicity theorem

 \subsubsection{A potential-theoretic generalization}

-The path with~\S\S\ref{auxiliary construction},\ref{initial argument} leads straightforwardly to an extension in potential theory, which we formulate without detailing a proof.
-Consider a compact subset $K \subset \overline{D(0,1)}$ with transfinite diameter $d(K) := \mathrm{cap}(K, [\infty])$.
-The \emph{equilibrium measure} $\mu_K$ is the unique probability measure supported by $K$ that attains the lowest possible logarithmic energy of
+The path with~\SSSSs~\ref{auxiliary construction} and~\ref{initial argument} leads straightforwardly to an extension in potential theory, which we formulate without detailing a proof.
+Consider a compact subset $K \subset \overline{D(0,1)}$ with \emph{transfinite diameter} $d(K)$ and \emph{equilibrium measure} $\mu_K$.
+This means that the logarithmic energy functional satisfies

+for all probability measures~$\mu$ supported by~$K$, and the equality is attained if and only if~$\mu = \mu_K$.
+See, for example, \cite{Kirsch} for these definitions and their basic properties, including the relation to capacitance.

 If